MassimoDaul/Kaggle/README.md

     pip3 install nltk
     pip3 install textblob

-    /Applications/Python 3.6/Install Certificates.command
+    # SSL doesn't trust the punkt resources, so we have to manually grab it.

-    # SSL doesn't trust the punkt resources, so we have to manually update it sometimes.
-Only do if you are getting errors
+    pip3 install --trusted-host pypi.python.org textblob

     nltk.download()

     # Should open up window and you can choose what to download.
 Grab all of it.

     python3 -m textblob.download_corpora